 Do I have to replace my extracted tooth?

 Even a single missing tooth can lead to problems.
 Not only can it be embarrassing, it can also lead to oral health concerns.
 The surrounding teeth will begin to shift towards the gap.
 This can lead to bite problems and the development of TMJ disorders.
-Bone loss is also inevitable when a tooth gets pulled.
+Bone loss is also inevitable after a dentist pulls a tooth.

 Will my dental insurance cover a tooth extraction?

 In most cases, dental insurance will cover a tooth extraction.
 This is because most cases are necessary for a patient’s oral health.